KenyonY/openai-forward/README_EN.md

 >
 > Significant configuration adjustments will be made after version v0.7.0, making it incompatible with previous versions.
 > Configuring through the UI will be more convenient, and more powerful configuration options are provided.
-> The alpha version can currently be experienced through source code deployment.